 - 1- Developing training curriculum based on their current school and community-based violence prevention programs. - 2- Delivering intensive training to staff and volunteers of 16 24 local youth serving organizations across the country.
 In other words, it breaks down like this: - a.
 4 Regions (Southern California, South Florida, Baltimore/Washington, Atlanta).
-Training for 4 -6 organizations in each of those regions. - 3- Providing ongoing coaching and support to the staff and volunteers for the 16-24 youth serving groups mentioned in #2. - 4- Developing a website and online learning resources to be used by the 16-24 youth serving groups and any organization or community group who is interested in starting up a program on their own. - 5- Evaluation report at the end of year 2 and 3 and at year 5. - 6- The application for the federal grant is due in about 4 weeks (April 7). - 7- They will announce the grant in about 3 months later (August) with six (6) weeks offinalizing the contract (finalized deliverables and total year 1 budget) following the award announcement.
-The "work" will start 3 months after that contract is finalized (i.e. 3 month initial "ramp up time"). - What important information do you need as a board member? - What is the sustainability risk/opportunity? - What is the strategy question? - What do you expect from your fellow board members? - What do you expect from the CEO/Staff? - What is your responsibility as a board member? - Any other questions? - How should they proceed?
+Training for 4 -6 organizations in each of those regions. - 3- Providing ongoing coaching and support to the staff and volunteers for the 16-24 youth serving groups mentioned in #2. - 4- Developing a website and online learning resources to be used by the 16 24 youth serving groups and any organization or community group who is interested in starting up a program on their own. - 5- Evaluation report at the end of year 2 and 3 and at year 5. - 6- The application for the federal grant is due in less than 4 weeks (September 30) - 7- They will announce the grant about 3 months later (January 2).
+Followed by about six (6) weeks of finalizing/negotiating the contract (finalized deliverables and total year 1 budget) The "work" will start 2-3 months after that contract is finalized (i.e. 2-3 month initial "ramp up time"). - What important information do you need as a board member? - What is the sustainability risk/opportunity? - What is the strategy question? - What do you expect from your fellow board members? - What do you expect from the CEO/Staff? - What is your responsibility as a board member? - Any other questions? - How should they proceed?